 The wipes are made with natural fibres and they are softer and thicker than any other Huggies wipes.
 They are made with 99% pure water, they’re unfragranced and don’t contain any parabens, alcohol or phenoxyethanol.

-So I’m stocking up on them because with the frequent nappy changes I’ll be going through baby wipes like no tomorrow, and having thicker, more gentle wipes will just be so much kinder to baby sister’s skin.
+So I’m stocking up on them because with the frequent nappy changes I’ll be going through baby wipes like no tomorrow, and having a thicker, more gentle wipe than any other Huggies wipe will just be so much kinder to baby sister’s skin.

 The number of nappies my son used as a newborn took me by surprise.
 I never knew babies went through nappies so fast.
 I’m prepared this time around to just be a nappy changing machine.
 Pretty much every feed results in needing a new nappy with the occasional extra few thrown in for good measure.
 When you consider babies feed every 2-3 hours as a newborn that’s a lot of nappies in a day.